 To achieve its purposes, the Department of Political Science offers the opportunity to study political philosophy, comparative politics, Canadian government, international politics and public administration.
-The latter field is offered in two public administration certificates.
-These certificates are available in municipal administration and First Nations administration.
+The latter field is offered in the Public Administration Certificate, which focuses on municipal and local government administration.